Patricks BBQ Pork Recipes

 • Step 3 - Drain the macaroni well and spoon into 2-qt. casserole dish.

-• Step 4 - While hot, stir in milk, butter and cheese and blend.
+• Step 4 - While hot, stir in milk, butter, liquid smoke and cheese and blend.

 • Step 5 - Bake for 20 minutes or until cheese is completely melted.
 Stir about halfway through.